github/training-kit/paths/electron/starting-with-electron/06-add-to-index.md

 header:
   overlay_image: cover.jpeg
   overlay_filter: rgba(46, 129, 200, 0.6)
-title: Add to index.html
+title: Add your index.html
-permalink: /electron/starting-with-electron/add-to-html
+permalink: /electron/create-an-app/add-your-index-html/
-next-page: /electron/starting-with-electron/add-to-css
+next-page: /electron/create-an-app/add-css/
 facilitator: false
 sidebar:
-  nav: "electron-getting-started"
+  nav: "create-an-app-in-electron"
 main-content: |

   For our app, we are going to build a [memory game](https://en.wikipedia.org/wiki/Concentration_(game)).
 You can find the code for the web application [here on Codepen](https://codepen.io/githubteacher/pen/brRvVz).